Zilliqa/zilliqa-js/packages/zilliqa-js-account/README.md

 - `transaction`: `Transaction` - a `Transaction` instance.
 - `address`: `string` - the address of the `Account` to be used for signing.
 - `offlineSign`: `boolean` (optional) - toggles offline signing on/off.
-If set to `true`, offline mode is used and does not require internet connection to sign a transaction.
+Defaults to `false` if the field is not set.
+If explicitly set to `true`, offline mode is used and does not require internet connection to sign a transaction.

 **Note**: In offline mode, the nonce must be explicitly set in the Transaction object.